benkay86/async-applied/README.md

 ### The Runtimes

 The runtime (also called executor or reactor) is what schedules your async tasks and drives them to completion.
-Although it may seem counterintuitive at first, just as there are multiple implementors for different use cases (e.g. file access vs web access) there are also multiple runtimes with slightly different performance objective and use cases.
+Although it may seem counterintuitive at first, just as there are multiple building blocks that implement the same trait different use cases (e.g. file access vs web access), there are also multiple runtimes with slightly different performance objective and use cases.
 These include:

 * `std::runtime` -- just kidding!
 There is no runtime in the Rust standard library.
 That's right, even though async/await are stabilized you will still need to use one of the runtime crates below to actually run any tasks concurrently.
 This is because, as per above, there is no unifying runtime use case or obviously best runtime to be standardized.
 * [async-std](https://async.rs) 1.5 is a runtime bundled with async-std.
 On the backend, the runtime has to keep track of the state of its various io operations to work efficiently, so it makes sense for the runtime and io drivers to live in the same crate.